Ms. Venera Domi - Executive Manager in PERMIS in charge of the Working Group on Combating Crime

-Romania is the Country Coordinator for the Working Group on Cooperation in Combating Crime for the term 1 January 2018 – 31 December 2019
+The Russian Federation is the Country Coordinator for the Working Group on Cooperation in Combating Crime from 1 January 2022 until 31 December 2023.

 The key priorities for the BSEC activity in the area of cooperation on Combating Crime, in Particular in its Organized Forms are defined by Goal 16 “Combating Organized Crime, Illegal Trafficking of Drugs and Weapons, Terrorism, Corruption and Money Laundering” of the “BSEC Economic Agenda Towards an Enhanced BSEC Partnership” adopted in 2012.

 The main activities are carried out by the BSEC Working Group on Combating Crime, in Particular in its Organized Forms, with the aim of enhancing cooperation among the BSEC Member States, in combating organized crime activities, such as the trafficking of human beings, drugs, weapons and radioactive materials, corruption, smuggling of motor vehicles and cyber-crime, as well as money laundering and illicit financial activities.